What Are the Cheapest Campervans in the UK?

 Unlike larger vans, the Berlingo handles like a car, making it ideal for both narrow country lanes and city parking.
 It also has good fuel efficiency, making longer road trips more affordable.
 Although compact, the boxy shape of the Berlingo provides enough interior space for beds, storage units, and even mini kitchenettes.
 Its unassuming exterior also offers an advantage by making it more discreet than other campervans.

-The compact size does however mean it’s probably best suited for solo travellers, due to the limited space inside.
+The compact size does mean it’s probably best suited for solo travellers, due to the limited space inside.
 It’s not tall enough to stand up inside, so you may find it’s a little too cramped for longer trips.
-A Berlingo also has a lower payload capacity compared with other campervan models, so you’ll need to be cautious with the facilities or appliances you install to ensure they do not exceed the weight limit.
+A Berlingo also has a lower payload capacity (the maximum weight a vehicle can safely carry, without exceeding its structural limits – including passengers, cargo, and equipment) compared with other campervan models, so you’ll need to be cautious with the facilities or appliances you install, to ensure they do not exceed the weight limit.

 The Volkswagen Caddy is a small but capable van, which has seen an increase in popularity in the vanlife scene for its practical and dependable nature.
 Originally intended for use as a work van, the Caddy is the smallest van in VW’s range, making it ideal for those wanting a simple, easy-to-drive camper conversion.
 With good build quality and impressive longevity, it’s a budget-friendly option that doesn’t compromise on reliability.

-They are cheaper than a lot of other vans, which make them a contender for those wanting a camper conversion project on a budget.
-The Caddy’s diesel engines also offer impressive miles per gallon, keeping the travel costs minimal.
+They are cheaper than a lot of other vans, which makes them a good contender for those wanting a camper conversion project on a budget.
+The Caddy’s diesel engine also offers impressive miles per gallon, keeping the travel costs minimal.
 Its compact size makes it easy to drive and park just about anywhere, and with some clever planning, there’s just enough space for some simple living facilities, such as a fold-out bed and slide-out kitchenette.
 With a good reputation for durability, a well-maintained Caddy can keep going for hundreds of thousands of miles.

 Like most small vans, the Caddy doesn’t have room to stand up.
 This can be problematic for some, especially when venturing on longer trips or travelling more frequently.
-Much like the Citroën Berlingo, you’ll need to be aware of the weight you’re putting inside, to avoid exceeding the payload limit.
+Much like the Citroën Berlingo, you’ll need to be aware of the weight you’re putting inside, to avoid exceeding the payload limit (the maximum weight a vehicle can safely carry, without exceeding its structural limitations).
 Similarly, this van may be suitable for individuals, but it’s likely to be too cramped for more than one person.

 The Nissan NV300 is a mid-size van that makes a great starting point for a campervan conversion.
 It’s a reliable workhorse with a good amount of interior space, making it ideal for vanlifers who want to avoid the hassle of full-size courier vans.
 The NV300 has decent fuel economy and is often cheaper than some of the other mid-size vans on the market, making it good value for money.